Recovering Risk-Neutral Moments from Options: Estimating nonlinear payoffs using projection

 These formulas are widely used to estimate risk-neutral densities and, when combined with additional information on physical probabilities, to infer pricing kernels and risk aversion.
 We will show that projection can also be used to estimate the risk-neutral distribution, thereby treating Examples~\ref{exmp:var}--\ref{exmp:density} in a unified manner. \end{exmp}

 \begin{exmp}[Risk-neutral covariance and correlation] For hedging purposes, it is often useful to estimate the risk-neutral covariance between two stock returns (see, e.g., \citet{lustig2014countercyclical}).
-In a different direction, the risk-neutral covariance between the market return and an individual stock also allows us to infer that stock’s equity premium when the representative investor has log utility (\citet{martin2025information}):
+In a different direction, the risk-neutral covariance between the market return and an individual stock also allows us to infer that stock’s equity premium when the representative investor has log utility (\citet{martin2019expected,martin2025information}):

-In this case, the CM formula neither applies because it is inherently univariate.
-Generally, estimating a covariance from options remains an open problem.\footnote{In certain settings the covariance is identifiable from option prices, e.g., for quanto options \citep{kremens2019theory}, or one can estimate it by imposing additional constraints, such as maximizing entropy (see \citet{bondarenko2024option}).} Section~\ref{sec:multivariate} shows how the projection approach extends to the multivariate setting, allowing one to estimate these correlations.
+In this case, the CM formula does not apply because it is inherently univariate.
+Generally, estimating a covariance from options remains an open problem.\footnote{In certain settings the covariance is identifiable from option prices, e.g., for quanto options \citep{kremens2019theory}, or one can estimate it by imposing additional constraints, such as maximizing entropy (see \citet{bondarenko2024option}).} Section~\ref{sec:multivariate} shows how the projection approach extends to the multivariate setting, and establishes when a correlation can be identified from options.

 It can also be of interest to estimate the joint risk-neutral distribution.
 However, there is no higher-dimensional analogue of \citet{breeden1978prices}.
 We derive necessary and sufficient conditions on the option market that guarantee a unique multivariate risk-neutral measure.
 Although these conditions are typically not met in practice, the projection approach can nonetheless yield accurate approximations. \end{exmp}